5 tips your life science organization should follow for a successful go-to-market strategy

 It’s often said that if you fail to plan, you are planning to fail.

 For life science organizations, there’s much wisdom to gain by following this old proverb.
-Simply put, bringing a novel drug treatment or medical device to market is a lengthy and complicated process.
-With obstacles to overcome and risks to navigate at every step of the commercialization journey, these organizations can’t afford not to plan.
+Simply put, bringing a novel therapy or medical device to market is a lengthy and complicated process.
+With obstacles to overcome and risks to navigate at every step of the commercialization journey, these organizations can’t afford to wing it.

-As 2023 looms on the horizon, it’s time for biopharmaceutical and medical device companies to ready their marketing and sales strategies for the new year.
+As we ring in the new year, it’s time for biopharmaceutical and medical device companies to ready their marketing and sales strategies for another year.

-No matter the organization or industry, there’s perhaps one question that’s top of mind for both marketing and salespeople: “Why can’t we be friends?”
+No matter the organization or industry, there’s perhaps one question that’s top of mind for both marketing and salespeople: “How can we work better, together?"

 Communication—or the lack of it—is a big blocker to alignment.
 A good marketing strategy at a life science organization isn’t made in a vacuum.
 Keeping communication channels open with sales (and other teams!) is vital to creating a cohesive strategy that leads to success.
 Achieving an open and harmonious relationship between marketing and sales teams ensures that:

-• The same prospective accounts are identified and targeted by both teams.
+- The same prospective accounts are identified and targeted in a coordinated approach by both teams.

-• Leads are properly nurtured with relevant, useful content.
+- Leads are properly nurtured with relevant, useful content at the appropriate cadence.
 About 55% of marketers don’t know which assets salespeople use most.

 Aligning marketing and sales teams can lead to big benefits for your organization.
 According to research by the Aberdeen Group, successful alignment contributed to a 32% increase in revenue, a 38% higher win rate, and a 36% boost in customer retention.
 The research also found that marketing/sales-aligned organizations generated more brand awareness and increased average deal size.